Enhancing AI in Manufacturing: A COO's Guide to Success (2026) for the Canadian Market

 Q1: What is the primary benefit of AI in manufacturing?

-When scaled through the enablers, AI lifts yield, throughput and energy efficiency simultaneously—showing up in OEE, FPY and cost per unit, not just in pilot anecdotes.
+When scaled through the enablers, AI simultaneously improves yield, throughput, and energy efficiency—showing up in OEE, FPY, and cost per unit, not just in pilot stories.
 McKinsey & Company

 Q2: Why do companies underinvest in enablers?

-Because use-cases are visible and fundable, while data plumbing, MLOps and change management feel like overhead.
-The COO100 warns this is exactly what kills durability.
+Because use-cases are visible and fundable, while data infrastructure, MLOps, and change management seem like overhead.
+The COO100 warns this is precisely what undermines long-term sustainability.
 McKinsey & Company

 Q3: How can COOs ensure successful scaling?

-Run AI like a production programme: value-stream funding, hardened data/OT, disciplined MLOps, and adoption rituals on the shop floor.
-Govern with a single backlog and retire what doesn’t deliver.
+Run AI like a production program: value-stream funding, robust data/OT, disciplined MLOps, and adoption rituals on the shop floor.
+Govern with a unified backlog and phase out what doesn’t deliver.
 McKinsey & Company

 Software Options

-• Asana for value-stream OKRs and cross-plant release trains.
+• Asana for value-stream OKRs and cross-plant release schedules.

 • Miro for mapping line-level data and failure modes.

-• Notion for standard work, playbooks, and model runbooks.
+• Notion for standard work, playbooks, and model guides.

-• Glean for permissioned access to engineering knowledge.
+• Glean for controlled access to engineering knowledge.

 Next Steps?

 Ready to turn pilots into performance?
-Generation Digital helps COOs stand up the AI enablers—data to Gemba—and build the operating model that scales across plants.
+Generation Digital helps COOs establish the AI enablers—from data to the shop floor—and build the operating model that scales across facilities.

 Miro Solutions Partner